CryptoJoe33/docker-challenge-template/README.md

 ```
 This docker compose file defines three services, node-ervice, nginx and a database server.
 It orchestreates these services to work together as a multi-container application environment and how the different services work togther.

 3. To build and run this compose file use the command `docker compose up` to get it started.
-If successful the page should look like the image provided below and this URL `http://localhost:8080/api/books/`.
+If successful the page should look like the image provided below and this URL `http://localhost:8080/api/books/` should result in the output below.

 ![image](https://github.com/CryptoJoe33/docker-challenge-template/assets/117700080/d920069c-32a7-40cb-aaa0-596b6650512f)